Raspberry Pi Usage Instructions

 speed

-**requires parameters: set the maximum SPI clock frequency of the TFT, unit Hz, default 96000000 (if there is severe screen distortion, reduce this value appropriately) -
+requires parameter: Sets the maximum SPI clock frequency for the TFT in Hz, default is 96000000 (if severe screen artifacts occur, appropriately reduce this value). -

 Example: